layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes-linkerd/deploy-an-application/quiz.md

       - id: "d"
         text: "WebVoting"
   - id: "q2"
-    text: "How can Linkerd proxy be injected into applications?
-(Select all that apply)"
+    text: "How can Linkerd proxy be injected into applications?"
     type: "multiple-answers"
     marks: 2
     options: